 So, swimming is not bad for the knees at all.
 It must be noted here that swimming is zero impact and therefore does nothing to help build bone cells and aid osteoporosis.

-However swimming is good for the knees in that it provides impact free movement that helps to lubricate the joints.
+However, swimming is good for the knees because it provides impact-free movement that helps lubricate the joints.

-Swimming is great for sufferers of arthritis as the impact free nature of the movement through the water is very kind on the joints.
-Some forms of arthritis are made worse with impact and the gentle nature of swimming can sometimes provide a sufficient amount of lubrication and required movement.
+Swimming is great for sufferers of arthritis as the impact-free nature of the movement through the water is very kind to the joints.
+Some forms of arthritis are made worse with impact, and the gentle nature of swimming can sometimes provide sufficient lubrication and required movement.